checkCircle

 Calculating your crypto gains and losses can be tricky if you’ve made several purchases at different times.
 Consider the question below:

 The answer is dependent on what accounting method James chooses to use: FIFO (first-in, first-out), LIFO (last-in first-out), or HIFO (highest-in, first-out).
-Each one of these methods present different benefits.
+Depending on which method he chooses, he may get a different capital gain calculation.
 For more information, check out our guide to FIFO, LIFO, and HIFO.

 What method you’re allowed to use depends on whether you’re classified as an investor or a trader.
 If you’re an investor, all three of these methods are allowed as long as you’re able to individually identify your cryptocurrency assets.
 However, traders can only use FIFO.